 Asplenium nidus has stalks that are stout and almost black in color.
 Meanwhile, the leaf gradually narrows thinly at the tip and base.

 Finally, Asplenium nidus is a great container plant to consider – so consider this bird’s nest fern if you want to grow the plant indoors.

 Asplenium nidus ‘Crispy Wave’

-This particular species is named the Crispy Wave for a very interesting reason.
+This particular species of patented ferns is named the Crispy Wave for a very interesting reason.
 It is an evergreen plant with sword-shaped fronds and extra ruffled wavy margins.
 While forming a rosette from the center of the plant, it looks like an unfurling ball of bacon!

 Asplenium nidus ‘Lasagne’

 As the name suggests, the Lasagne variant looks like a lasagne pastry!
 It is a medium-sized fern growing as wide as 1 meter.
 Similar to the Crispy Wave, this type of fern also has extra wavy and folding fronds that can reach about 1 – 2 meters long!